 The Parent and Grandparent Super Visa for Canada allows parents and grandparents of Canadian citizens and permanent residents to visit Canada for extended periods.
-As of June 18, 2018 the guidance for Super Visa holders has been updated to reflect that each entry to Canada should be for a duration of up to two years and extensions should be for one year.

 Who is it for?

 Parents and grandparents of Canadian citizens and permanent residents who want to visit Canada for lengthy periods.

 Who can help?